 Get Your Materials

 If you have a contact who is into construction supply, you should consider getting the materials from them.
 It will cost much less than getting from a store.
 It will also save you the extra charge of having it delivered to the location.
+Ensure you get durable materials that will last a long time.

 Sign a Contract